RSS

 A Definite Buyer’s Market London Ontario!

-Turn a London Ontario buyer’s market into an advantage, for both buyers and sellers!
+This is an opportune time to turn a London Ontario buyer’s market into an advantage, for both buyers and sellers!

 Inventory Levels (homes for sale) in London, Ontario, for September reached their highest point in years, indicating a shift to a buyer’s market..